 Best steak: Overall, the food in Guatemala did not thrill us.
 Except for the steak served at a restaurant called Guajimbo on the main drag in the town of Panajachel on Lake Atitlán.
 It’s not the cheapest restaurant in town by a long shot, but for 72Q (about US$9) the tender, juicy expertly grilled beef with chimichuri and vegetables is so worth it.
 And did we mention the awesome basket of garlic bread that comes with it?
 Add that in and you’ve got all the fixin’s for a five star steak sandwiches.

 Best chic bar surprise: There are many reasons to visit Gracias, Honduras, including great hiking in Celaque National Park and great culture in the heart of an area still inhabited by the Lencas, the largest indigenous group in Honduras.
 What we weren’t expecting was a cool bar.
 Then we were tipped off to Kafe Kandil which has a loungy vibe, good music, original art on the walls and properly made cocktails which attracts a fascinating crowd of young local hipsters, Peace Corps volunteers and couples on dates.
-Read more about travel to Gracias, Honduras in this feature we did for the Minneapolis Star Tribune.
+Read more in our travel feature about Gracias for the Minneapolis Star Tribune.

-Best unlikely combination: Steam some yuca (aka cassava), make a spicy sauce, pickle some shredded squash then pile it all onto a banana leaf and top it with chunks of rich, juicy chunks of fried pork and you’ve got yuca y chicharrón (pictured below), a staple in El Salvador.
+Best unlikely combination: Steam some yuca (aka cassava), make a spicy sauce, pickle some shredded squash, then pile it all onto a banana leaf and top it with chunks of rich, juicy fried pork and you’ve got yuca y chicharrón, a staple in El Salvador.